 This page will be updated as needed with new frequently asked questions and will include the date of the update for easy reference.

 Only an eligible pass-through entity can make an election to pay the PTE Excise.
 “Eligible pass-through entity” is defined as an S corporation under section 1361 of the Internal Revenue Code (Code), a partnership under section 7701 of the Code or a limited liability company that is treated as an S corporation or partnership under those Code sections.
 In addition, a trust can make the election with respect to income that passes through the trust to beneficiaries that are subject to tax on that income under the Massachusetts personal income tax.
-Accordingly, the following entities that do business in Massachusetts or have income derived from or connected with Massachusetts sources may elect to be subject to the excise:
+Accordingly, the following entities may elect to be subject to the excise:

 - Partnerships, including limited liability companies that are treated as partnerships for federal income tax purposes, but excluding publicly-traded partnerships;